-Use Form 309 to figure your credit for taxes paid to Arizona and another state or country on the same income.
+Use Arizona Form 309 to figure your credit for taxes paid to Arizona and another state or country on the same income.
 If claiming a credit for more than one state or country, make a separate computation for each state or country.

-If you are not sure what amounts you should enter on Form 309, the department has issued a procedure to help you figure out what amounts you should use.
-This procedure is ITP 08-1, Procedure for Calculating Credit for Taxes Paid to Another State or Country by Arizona Resident Individuals.
-To see this procedure, visit our web site at www.azdor.gov and click on legal research and then click on procedures.
+If you are not sure what amounts you should enter on Form 309, the department has issued an income tax procedure (ITP) to help you figure out what amounts you should use.
+For more information, see the department's procedure, ITP 08-1, Procedure for Calculating Credit for Taxes Paid to Another State or Country by Arizona Resident Individuals.